 - Make three interfaces for the same app

 In our opinion, it’s better to make three standalone applications.
 First, they’ll be much easier to develop, as the restaurant mobile app developers won’t have to think about making all three mobile clients work together.
+This usually makes the food delivery app architecture overly complex and can create inconsistencies.
 Second, there will likely be fewer bugs.

 So we’ll need three apps.
 Let’s talk about them in more detail.